History of the Domestication of Dogs

 Theories of Modern Breed Origination

-That may be because domestication occurred while humans were all hunter-gatherers at the time, leading extensively migrant lifeways.
+That may be because the domestication of dogs occurred while humans were all hunter-gatherers at the time, leading extensively migrant lifeways.
 Dogs spread with them, and thus so for a while dog and human populations developed in geographic isolation for a time.
 Eventually, however, human population growth and trade networks meant people reconnected, and that, say scholars, led to the genetic admixture in the dog population.
-When dog breeds began to be actively developed about 500 years ago, they were created out of a fairly homogenous gene pool, from dogs with mixed genetic heritages which had been developed in widely disparate locations.
+When dog breeds began to be actively developed about 500 years ago, they were created out of a fairly homogenous gene pool, from dogs with mixed genetic heritages that had been developed in widely disparate locations.

 Sources